Entering Grade 9

 The Boys in the Boat: Nine Americans and Their Epic Quest for Gold at the 1936 Berlin Olympics

-by Daniel James Brown If you enjoyed Unbroken: The true story of how a rag-tag crew team from the University of Washington beat out all of the top contenders for the gold medal during the 1936 Berlin Olympics. (nonfiction) |
+by Daniel James Brown If you enjoyed Unbroken, you'll like this.
+This is the true story of how a rag-tag crew team from the University of Washington beat out all of the top contenders for the gold medal during the 1936 Berlin Olympics. (nonfiction) |

 Victory.
 Stand!: Raising My Fist for Justice